My account Basket

 Endeavour Square, London E20 1JN

-Open from 19 July 2024
+Open from end of July 2024

 Admission FREE

-Join the bug hunt
+Join the Bug Hunt

-Can you help Lloyd of the Flies find his friends?
-Follow the trail that leads to the luxury bug hotel in the Insect Garden at Stratford Cross and learn fascinating facts about insects along the way!
+Follow the trail that leads to the luxury bug hotel in the Insect Garden at Stratford Cross and learn fascinating facts about insects along the way.

 Lloyd of the Flies RED badge - Lloyd in the RES spotlight logo